Leader of the Liberal Party of Canada: Likelihood for premiership

+Extended premiership

 While they number fewer than their conservative rivals, the 11 Liberal prime ministers collectively governed the nation for longer.
-Excluding the current leader, the ten former prime ministers led the nation's government for 92.5 of Canada's 157 years history (of 59%).
-Among them were William Lyon Mackenzie King, Canada's longest serving prime minister (three stints totalling 21.5 years) and Wilfrid Laurier, the Canadian Prime Minister with the longest consecutive tenure at 15.2 years.
+Excluding the current leader, the ten former Liberal prime ministers led the nation's government for 92.5 of Canada's 157 years history (or 59%).
+Among them were William Lyon Mackenzie King, Canada's longest serving prime minister (three stints totaling 21.5 years) and Wilfrid Laurier, the Canadian prime minister with the longest uninterrupted tenure at 15.2 years.

-Compared to their principal rivals, the former permanent leaders of the Conservative Party of Canada (including the leaders of its predecessor Progressive Conservative Party and the pre-1942 Conservative Party) fewer Liberal leaders left office without having led the party to victory at least once.
+Compared to their principal rivals, the former permanent leaders of the Conservative Party of Canada (and the leaders of its predecessor Progressive Conservative Party and the pre-1942 Conservative Party) fewer Liberal leaders left office without having led the party to victory at least once.
 Of the 14 permanent leaders, only four left office without having won an electoral mandate.
 In comparison, 10 the 21 former permanent Conservative leaders left office without having won an electoral mandate, and four of the 21 without ever leading their party through a general election.

+Extended leadership

-The high proportion of past leaders having served as Prime Minister can be partially explained by their relative longevity.
-The average tenure of the 13 past permanent leaders was 11.5 years, comparing to 7.1 years for their 21 Conservative peers.
-Laurier's 31.7 years and King's 29 years tenure were the longest and 2nd longest leadership among all parliamentary parties in Canada, and the only federal leaderships that lasted more than a quarter century.
+The high proportion of past leaders having served as prime minister can be partially explained by their relative longevity.
+The tenure of the 13 permanent leaders averaged 11.5 years, comparing to 7.1 years for their 21 Conservative peers.
+Laurier's 31.7 years and King's 29 years tenure were the longest and second longest leadership among all parliamentary parties in Canada, and the only federal leaderships that lasted more than a quarter century.

-The Liberal Party historically has been more prepared to stand by its leader following an electoral defeat, allowing opportunities for comeback.
+Such lengthy leadership can be attributed to the Liberal Party's willingness to lets its rookie leader remain in office after electoral defeats, thus creating possibility of comeback victories.
 Among the 13 former Liberal leader, 11 experienced electoral defeats at least once.
 Six remained in office to fight another election, with three of the six having won or regained the premiership in a later election.
 Of the five who resigned their leadership after one election defeat, three did so having previously led the party to previous victory.
 Only two former leaders, Stephane Dion and Michael Ignatieff left office after only one unsuccessful attempt at the premiership, compared to six former Conservative leaders having left office after only one unsuccessful attempt.